evgenyneu/ansible_tasks/README.md

 # Ansible scripts

-Each folder is a collection of Ansible scripts for configuring servers.
+Each folder is a collection of Ansible scripts for configuring Linux servers.

 ## Ansible setup